-The system immediately offers an analogy to the classical bistable well scenario of SR. The sub intervals L and R correspond to the two wells between which the system hops to and fro, aided by the inherent noise (chaos) and the periodic signal.
-In each positive (negative) half-cycle of the periodic signal, a portion of the map defined over R(L) overlaps into the domain of the other portion defined over L(R).
+The system immediately offers an analogy to the classical bistable well scenario of SR. The sub intervals L and R correspond to the two wells between which the system hops to and fro, aided by the inherent noise (chaos) and the external periodic forcing.
+In each positive (negative) half-cycle of the periodic signal, a portion of the map defined over R (L) overlaps into the domain of the other portion defined over L (R).
 This is analogous to the successive raising and lowering of the wells in synchronization with the signal frequency, allowing the system to escape from one well to the other.
-The resultant intermittent switching of the trajectory between L and R is shown in Fig. 3.
-If the dynamics of the system due to the internal noise (chaos) has some inherent time scale (say $n_k$ ), as $1/\omega \rightarrow n_k$ , the two time scales may lock onto each other.
+The resultant intermittent switching of the trajectory between L and R is shown in Fig. 3.3.
+If the dynamics of the system due to the internal noise (chaos) has some inherent time-scale (say n_k), as $\frac{1}{\omega} \to n_k$ the two time-scales may lock onto each other.
 This resonance should be observable through an increase in the response characteristics of the map.